Agent009/motokobootcamp2023-coreproject/README.md

 For more options and other commands see the [dfx CLI reference](https://smartcontracts.org/docs/developers-guide/cli-reference.html).

-### Svelte frontend
+### Svelte interface

-You can serve the frontend in development mode like you normally develop a svelte app using the command
+You can serve the interface in development mode like you normally develop a svelte app using the command

 ```
 npm run dev
 ```

-from the project root directory, it is not necessary to deploy it to the frontend canister during development.
+from the project root directory, it is not necessary to deploy it to the interface canister during development.

 ## Deploying to the IC

-To host the frontend and backend on the IC, you'll need to have some cycles available.
+To host the interface and backend on the IC, you'll need to have some cycles available.
 Cycles pay for the execution of your app, and they are also needed to create canisters.

 You can get $20 worth of cycles for free from the Cycles Faucet, if you have a GitHub account.
 To claim them, follow [this guide](https://smartcontracts.org/docs/quickstart/cycles-faucet.html).